1993 CIA headquarters shooting: Background

 Mir Aimal Kansi (or Mir Qazi) was born in Quetta, Balochistan, Pakistan on February 10, 1964.
 He entered the US in 1991, taking a substantial sum of cash he had inherited on the death of his father in 1989.
 He traveled on forged papers he had purchased in Karachi, Pakistan, altering his last name to "Kansi", and later bought a fake green card in Miami.
 He stayed with a Kashmiri friend, Zahed Mir, in his Reston, Virginia, apartment, and invested in a courier firm for which he also worked as a driver.
 This work would be decisive in his choice of target: "I used to pass this area almost every day and knew these two left-turning lanes [were] mostly people who work for CIA."

-According to Kansi, he first thought of attacking CIA personnel after buying a Chinese-made AK-47 from a Chantilly gun store.
+According to Kansi, he first thought of attacking CIA personnel after buying a Chinese-made AK-47 from a Chantilly, Virginia gun store.
 The plan soon became "more important than any other thing to [him]."